 During the 2012 AACR Annual Meeting at the beginning of the month, I had the opportunity to meet with AACR speaker Professor Hans Clevers, Director of the Hubrecht Institute for Developmental Biology and Stem Cell Research, Utrecht, Netherlands.
 Catching Clevers’ talk at the meeting, I was keen to ask him about every aspect of his lab’s work up to that point covering the journey from T cells to growing “organoids” in culture.
-This article covers the first half of our discussion, during which I found myself even questioning the necessity of hypotheses in research…
+This article covers our discussion, during which I found myself even questioning the necessity of hypotheses in research…

 Professor Hans Clevers is well known for his lab’s work encompassing Lgr5+ stem cells in the gut; work that has now culminated in a technique to grow “organoids” – structures that resemble organs - in culture, independently of any host organism.